Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 Dactylorhiza fuchsii x grandis is a tall and robust plant with darkly-spotted leaves and deep-pink flowers.
 It is found where both parents occur, and occasionally where they apparently do not.
 This hybrid plant is capable of producing seed, and so hybrid swarms sometimes occur.

 Dactylorhiza fuchsii var. rhodochila is widespread throughout the UK but rare.
 The leaves of the plant are more heavily spotted and are also sometimes reported as being almost completely purple.
 The lip of the flower is also a distinguishing feature, having a block of dark purple colouring, due to excessive pigmentation, in the centre and with a paler border.
+The specimen shown on this page was photographed in Wales in June.

 The Plant List